Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 A short meeting with Jalester in the Yawning portal and an agreement with **Tezcatlipoca** to adventure together is made.

+### Session 15 - 07/11/2022
+nononotes

+### Session 16 - 22/11/2022
+A cult is discovered inside the mausoleum.
+A tip sends them towards a windmill where they fight off some cultists as weird devils fly away with a little package...

 # Active Missions
 ## Zhentarim (2)